oojeabulu20/AAF/week06-Express/exercises06.md

 Try to pass the data to the template from the `/pet GET` route handler.
 You’ll need to remove it from the template itself.
 Do this by creating an array in the route handler and passing that to the template as the parameter animals.

+## 6. Adding a form to your pug page

 Using the documentation for Pug at <https://pugjs.org/api/getting-started.html> and <https://medium.com/@nima.2004hkh/create-your-first-login-page-with-exprerssjs-pug-f42250229486> modify your template so that it includes a form you can use to add new pets.
 Call the fields `name`, `species`, `breed`, `age` and `colour`.
 You should use the `HTTP POST` verb and the action should be `/petshop/pet`.
 You should try to make a page that looks something like this

 ![An example of form page.](form-example.png)